Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/02-drag/README.md

     - The drag starts in the card component.
     - We import `draggable` from the pragmatic drag and drop library.
     - We use `useRef` to reference the parent div of the `card`.
-    - We run a `useEffect` that will call `draggable` with the reference to the parent div of the `card`.
+    - We run a `useEffect` that will make a call to _Pragamatic Drag And Drop_ `draggable` function, including the reference to the parent div of the `card`.

 > Once we have written the code, we will fix an issue and see how `useEffect` and the cleanup function work.